boldbi/bold-bi-docs/docs/managing-resources/manage-schedules.md

 Additionally, Bold BI application deactivates the export schedule after a limited number of consecutive failures and sends a disable notification to the owner and recipients.

 ## Configure Schedule with Export Format
 You can configure the export formats in the schedule.
-Here, you have the option to select multiple export format and export the dashboard or widget in your chosen format.

 ![Schedule Image Export](/static/assets/managing-resources/images/export-image.png)